lucasdietrich/AVRTOS/readme.md

 - Mutex/semaphre timeout (0, sec, forever)

+- to build after having changed configuration (defines or default_config.h), clean the project (even delete the .pio directory) and only after, build the project

 - k_cpu_idle()

 - use uint32_t to store priorities of 8 threads over a mutex/sem...